netbox-community/netbox/docs/configuration/system.md

 Default: UTC

 The time zone NetBox will use when dealing with dates and times.
 It is recommended to use UTC time unless you have a specific need to use a local time zone.
 Please see the [list of available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

----

-## USE_I18N

-Default: True

-[Django setting](https://docs.djangoproject.com/en/stable/ref/settings/#std-setting-USE_I18N) which provides a way to turn translation system off and make NetBox English-based for all users.